 - Bond bulls see the higher rates as a buying opportunity and current fall in prices as a temporary pull back driven by market and investor over reactions

-- The bond market may receive support from financial institutions, which will need to buy as much as $5.7 trillion in safe assets including government bonds by 2020 to comply with the Dodd-Frank Act
+- The bond market may receive support from financial institutions, which will need to buy as much as $6 trillion in safe assets including government bonds to comply with safety mandated holdings

 - The impact from a reduction in the Fed’s asset purchases is far too overstated.
 It may intact be healthy because trillions of dollars of stimulus have failed to spur much credit growth and economic activity

 - Inflation, according to the Fed’s markers, is around 1% and that’s far from its “target” of 2% to 2.5%.
-So the Fed’s easing may be less severe and slower than planned, particularly if the economy shows signs of slowing in the later half of the year
+So the Fed’s potential tightening may be less severe and slower than planned, particularly if the economy shows signs of slowing in the later half of the year

 The basic premise of investing in bonds is to diversify your portfolio which is normally equity (stock) heavy.
 Most non-professional investors rarely invest solely in bonds.
 Which is why all the latest news and speculation about crashing bond markets should be taken with a grain of salt.
 As long as you have a diversified position in bonds (which can be obtained through a variety of low cost bond funds or ETFs) you should be fine and have a good hedge if stocks tumble again.
 Bonds still remain the best, if imperfect, foil to stocks.